displaykit/responsive_styles/package/lib/responsive/responsive.md

 ### Dart

-- Combined with `Breakpoints`, you are allowed to provide different values for each resolution in a declarative way using the `.value` method:
+- Combined with `Breakpoints`, you are allowed to provide different values for each screen resolution in a declarative way using the `.value` method:

 ```dart
 class WidgetWithResponsiveOutput extends StatelessWidget {